 The base tax rate for all taxing entities within a particular tax code area is \$1 per \$100 (1%) of assessed valuation in accordance with the State Constitution.
 To this may be added whatever tax rates are necessary to meet debt service on indebtedness approved by the voters.
-The Board annually conveys by July 1 to the County Tax Collector the rate to be levied for the debt service on the Bonds.
-The table below provides the total tax rates for the Tax Rate Area 1-000, a tax rate area within the District, for the ten fiscal years ending with the fiscal year 2012-13.
+The Board of the District annually conveys in August to the County Tax Collector the rate to be levied for the debt service on the Bonds.
+The table below provides the total tax rates for the Tax Rate Area 1-007, a tax rate area within the District, for the ten fiscal years ending with the fiscal year 2012-13.